Orion V

-The Orion V was a line of rigid high-floor transit buses available in 32', 35', and 40' lengths manufactured by Ontario Bus Industries (renamed Orion Bus Industries in 1995) between 1989 and 2009.
-The conventionally powered buses, either with longitudinally mounted diesel or natural gas engines, used a T-drive transmission coupling.
-The Orion V replaced the Orion I, and was in turn replaced by the low-floor Orion VI (introduced in 1993) and Orion VII (introduced in 2001).
+The Orion V is a line of rigid high-floor transit buses available in 32', 35', and 40' lengths that was manufactured by Daimler Buses North America's subsidiary Orion Bus Industries.The conventionally powered buses, either with longitudinally mounted diesel or natural gas engines, used a T-drive transmission coupling.

+Introduced in 1989 by Ontario Bus Industries, the Orion V replaced the Orion I, and was in turn replaced by the low-floor Orion VI (introduced in 1993) and Orion VII (introduced in 2001), although production continued until 2009.

 Design

 A 2000 Orion V (05.501) 40 foot bus operated by CyRide.

 The two-piece windshield of the Orion V has the driver's windshield canted towards the back of the bus to reduce reflections.
 The bus was available in both transit (two-door) and suburban (single front door) configurations.

 The Orion V uses a welded monocoque steel tube frame clad with steel and fiberglass panels, and an aluminum roof.
 The interior floor height is 35.75 in except for the vestibule portion starting at the rear wheels, which is slightly lower at 34.5 in.
 The first step height is 14.5 in for the front (11 in when knelt) and 15.75 in for the rear.
 All buses, regardless of fuel type, use longitudinally mounted engines with a T-drive transmission coupling driving the rear axle.

 Compressed natural gas (CNG) buses carry their fuel on the roof in eight tanks, with a collective volume of 10440 ft3 at a pressure of 3000 psi, measured at 70 F. Diesel buses were offered with 96, 125, or 150 gal fuel tanks.

 Ontario (later Orion) Bus Industries (OBI) marketed the Orion V to both the Canadian and United States transit markets.
 Canadian buses were assembled at the OBI plant in Mississauga, Ontario.
 For the US market, to meet 'Buy America' requirements for federally subsidized transit vehicles, the Orion V was assembled by wholly owned subsidiary Bus Industries of America (BIA) in Oriskany, New York.